Blog

 Remove counterfeits at scale

-Our AI saves hours of manual review time – matching features, images and logos to empower swift, automated detection of counterfeits.
+Our AI saves hours of manual review time — matching features, images and logos to automatically detect counterfeits.
+And with the industry’s widest global marketplace coverage, our technology gives you the ability to detect and remove these listings across thousands of platforms.

 Eliminate the source of threats